 That is why in one scene I’m “asking” with my eyes and not a sign.

 This week we also use the sign for Australia.
 It’s like you’re picking up something and putting it back down.
 “At other times daddy is a long way away in Australia”.
 This is definitely a great sign to learn and get your students trying out.

 “Sometimes I get scared and sleep in mummy’s bed just in case she gets scared too”.

 The word “scared” you need to show the emotion.
 This will be fun to try with your students.
 Though I had to do it a few times because I crack up laughing, as you might do too (because it’s fun).

 Did you know the sign for mummy and mum and mother has two signs?
 The one in the video is one of the signs.
 Or you can do the letter “m” twice as can be seen in sign bank.

 The suggestion is that you pick one or two signs you want to focus on with your children.
-The variety of Key Word Signs (using Auslan signs) are given for you to select the ones you like.
+A variety of Key Word Signs (using Auslan signs) are given for you to select the ones you like.

 - Talking on the phone

 - I’m really good at

 - talking and talking